ahmadiehsan/personal_docs/docs/data_science/charts/bar.md

 Key features:

-- **Axes:** Usually, the x-axis represents categories, and the y-axis represents values (or vice versa for horizontal bar charts).
+- **Axes**: Usually, the x-axis represents categories, and the y-axis represents values (or vice versa for horizontal bar charts).
-- **Bars:** The length of each bar corresponds to the data value it represents.
+- **Bars**: The length of each bar corresponds to the data value it represents.
-- **Spacing:** Bars are usually spaced evenly to ensure clarity.
+- **Spacing**: Bars are usually spaced evenly to ensure clarity.

 Bar charts are ideal for comparing quantities across different categories, making them one of the most common types of charts used in data visualization.